Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 Februari 2025 02.18.56 UTC
+- WIB: Sabtu, 8 Februari 2025 03.25.31 UTC
-- WITA: Sabtu, 8 Februari 2025 03.18.56 UTC
+- WITA: Sabtu, 8 Februari 2025 04.25.31 UTC
-- WIT: Sabtu, 8 Februari 2025 04.18.56 UTC
+- WIT: Sabtu, 8 Februari 2025 05.25.31 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: motivational
+Kategori: technology